-When you see the development surrounding it, you will considered it a miracle it is not covered by waterfront mega mansions.
+When you see the development surrounding it, you will considered it a miracle that some mangrove swamps still exist that are not covered by waterfront mega mansions.

 It fronts on the Intracoastal Waterway at Hillsboro Boulevard and the along the water course of the discharge end of the Hillsboro Canal.

 The park features a boat dock, butterfly garden, marina, nature trail, picnic area, shelter and room rentals, and boat rentals.